shadowed1/Aurora/README.md

 ### How to use:

-- Apps and their data are saved in ~/opt/
+- Apps and their data are saved in ~/.local/share/flatpak and Aurora + Flatpak are stored in~/opt/.
 - --user argument is built-in for this Flatpak since we have no root access.
 - Some apps will not run the conventional way.
 Brave or Visual Studio are good examples.<br>